What Cron Is and Why Server Administrators Rely on It

 Permissions Issues

 The script file must be executable.
 Use chmod +x /path/to/script.sh to add execute permissions.
 Additionally, the user whose crontab the job runs in must have read access to the script and execute permissions on it.
+Permissions problems often manifest as silent failures where the cron log shows the job was triggered but no output or results appear.

 Verifying Cron Job Execution